About the Series

 April 26, 2018 | 11:00 AM ET

-During the second webinar in the series, Luca Quagliata, Senior Consultant in the Molecular Pathology Unit at University Hospital Basel, will share two specific unmet needs within his lab’s liquid biopsy research that led to the eventual evaluation, adoption, and implementation of the latest liquid biopsy Oncomine NGS solutions from Thermo Fisher.
+During the second webinar in the series, Luca Quagliata, Senior Consultant in the Molecular Pathology Unit at University Hospital Basel, shares two specific unmet needs within his lab’s liquid biopsy research that led to the eventual evaluation, adoption, and implementation of the latest liquid biopsy Oncomine NGS solutions from Thermo Fisher.

 Dr. Quagliata’s lab at University Hospital Basel’s Molecular Pathology Unit has established methodologies for the genomic analysis of circulating cell-free tumor DNA (cfDNA) for lung and colon cancer research.
 The team’s validated workflow includes cfDNA extraction from plasma followed by next-generation sequencing with commercially available or specific custom-made gene panels and clinical interpretation of results to support their study.

-Dr. Quagliata will discuss two challenges that his lab faced with early liquid biopsy assays: 1) they could not detect fusions, and 2) they could not detect mutations from multiple cancer types with one NGS assay.
+Dr. Quagliata discusses two challenges that his lab faced with early liquid biopsy assays: 1) they could not detect fusions, and 2) they could not detect mutations from multiple cancer types with one NGS assay.
 He will share details of how the Ion Torrent Oncomine Lung Cell-Free Total Nucleic Acid Assay addresses the first of these challenges and how the Ion Torrent Oncomine Pan-Cancer Cell-Free Assay addresses the second.

 May 22, 2018 | 11:00 AM ET

-In particular, Dr. Xu will present her team’s experience establishing the Ion Torrent Oncomine Breast cfDNA Assay v2 at USC, including installation of the sequencing instruments.
+In particular, Dr. Xu presents her team’s experience establishing the Ion Torrent Oncomine Breast cfDNA Assay v2 at USC, including installation of the sequencing instruments.
 This new workflow for quantitative evaluation of cell-free DNA is an expansion of the team’s existing HD-SCA (high-definition single cell analysis) workflow and an update of the previous qualitative Ion AmpliSeq Cancer Hotspot Panel pipeline.

-Dr. Xu will present data from liquid biopsy research samples from metastatic breast cancer, demonstrating integration of analytical variables of cfDNA samples obtained from the Oncomine Breast cfDNA assay v2 and genomic analysis and protein marker data from single circulating tumor cells.
+Dr. Xu presents data from liquid biopsy research samples from metastatic breast cancer, demonstrating integration of analytical variables of cfDNA samples obtained from the Oncomine Breast cfDNA assay v2 and genomic analysis and protein marker data from single circulating tumor cells.
 An overarching application of this work is to provide a more comprehensive understanding of the disease.